brandf/SliceyMesh/README.md

   - Utililze CPU and GPU

 ## What does it mean to be parametric?

 ![Slicey Mesh Editor](Docs/sliceymesheditor.gif?raw=true "Slicey Mesh Editor")

 Non-parametric shapes are basically static 3d models.
-You could of course generate all of these shapes in your favorite 3d modeling software, but then you can't change/animate the size, corner radii, etc at runtime.
+You could of course generate all of these shapes in your favorite 3d modeling software, but then you can't change/animate the size, corner radii, etc. at runtime.
 With a parametric shapes you can use the inspector or code to make changes to these things at runtime.

 The shapes Slicey Mesh is capable of generating is more extensive than with what comes with Unity out of the box, mainly because it supports rounded edges and fillets.
 As soon as you have these things, the difference between size and scale becomes apparent.
 It's common practice to makes 1x2x3 meter cube in Unity by scaling it, but you really don't want your rounded edges stretched like that!
 With Slicey Mesh you can parametrically change while preserving an edge radius, or vice versa.